rpbouman/huey/README.md

   For example, a count simply returns the number of input values, while summation works by adding all the input values together and returning the total.

   The attributes panel of the sidebar has a generic *count* aggregator at the very top.
-  All attributes also have a *count* and *distinct count* aggregator, which appears together with the derivations when you expand the attribute.
+  All attributes also have a *count* and *distinct count* aggregator, which appears together with the [derived attributes](#derived-attributes) when you expand the attribute.

   Most attributes have a *statistics* folder which contains basic statistical descriptive operations like *min* (minimum), *max* (maximum), *median* and *mode* (modulo), as well as the special purpose *entropy* aggregator.
   In particular, numerical attributes have additional aggregators like *sum* (summation), *avg* (average), *stdev* (standard deviation), as well as more sophisticated ones like *skewness* and *kurtosis*.